 Not every accident that occurs in the workplace will give rise to an entitlement to be compensated.
 Unlike many other jurisdictions (such as, for example, the USA, Brazil, and Australia), where workers’ compensation schemes provide that suffering an injury at work automatically entitles an employee to wage replacement and the cost of all medical treatments required, in Ireland the onus lies on an injured worker to prove that their accident was caused by some form of negligence or breach of statutory duty on the part of their employer.

-If, for example, your employer was fully compliant with all applicable health and safety rules and standards, and you were injured in a freak accident which was completely unforeseeable, your employer would not be deemed to be at fault and you would not be entitled to damages , irrespective of how badly you have been injured.
+If, for example, your employer was fully compliant with all applicable health and safety rules and standards, and you were injured in a freak accident that was completely unforeseeable, your employer would not be deemed to be at fault and you would not be entitled to damages, irrespective of how badly you have been injured.

 However, it’s important to remember that while you may not be aware of any particular shortcoming on your employer’s part as having given rise to your injuries, that’s not to say that an experienced solicitor specialising in work-related injuries claims will not be in a position to pinpoint breaches of relevant legislation which could be used to ground a successful claim for compensation on your behalf (with the assistance of reports by experts such as forensic engineers and health and safety consultants).

 This means that while it’s unwise to assume that you’ll be entitled to recover damages if you’re injured at work no matter what, you should likewise never assume that you don’t have a good case just because you’re not aware of anything, in particular, being wrong in your work environment.